baddoo/piDMD/README.md

 ## System requirements
 The codes are written in MATLAB and were tested in MATLAB 2021b on a 2021 Macbook Pro with Apple M1 chip,	8 cores and 16 GB of RAM.
+Each example should take a couple of seconds to run.

 ## References
 [1] [_Physics-informed dynamic mode decomposition (piDMD)_](https://arxiv.org/abs/2112.04307)